marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-types.rst

     struct __attribute__ ((aligned)) S { short f[3]; };

-  Whenever you leave out the alignment factor in an :gcc-attr:`aligned` attribute specification, the compiler automatically sets the alignment for the type to the largest alignment that is ever used for any data type on the target machine you are compiling for.
+  Whenever you leave out the alignment factor in an :type-attr:`aligned` attribute specification, the compiler automatically sets the alignment for the type to the largest alignment that is ever used for any data type on the target machine you are compiling for.
 Doing this can often